 Fundraising is one of our primary focuses.
 Over the years we have purchased a diverse range of school equipment to benefit students.
 Past purchases include:

 - sporting uniforms and equipment

 - class sets of books, calculators and microscopes

-Our College is located in Duncans Road, Werribee, a 30-minute drive from the Melbourne and Geelong central business districts; the Werribee Metro Railway Station is located just 10 minutes away by foot.
+Werribee Secondary College is located in Duncans Road, Werribee, a 30-minute drive from the Melbourne and Geelong central business districts.
+Ample free staff parking is provided on site.
+The Werribee Railway Station is located just 10 minutes away by foot.

-For further information about Werribee Secondary College, please refer to the Our College section of this website or phone (03) 9741 1822
+For further information about Werribee Secondary College, including our results, Annual Report, Strategic Plan and Annual Improvement Report (AIP), please refer to the Our College page of this website.

 Victorian government schools are child safe environments.
 Our school actively promotes the safety and wellbeing of all students, and all school staff are committed to protecting students from abuse or harm in the school environment in accordance with their legal obligations including the Child Safe Standards.
 The College’s Child Safety Policy and Code of Conduct are available on this website.